 8.2.
-Is an Owners Association required to be registered for VAT purposes?
+Is an Owner's Association or Management Entity required to be registered for VAT purposes?

-An Owners Association is required to register for VAT.
-Although OA's can take many different legal forms and can enter into arrangements with suppliers and tenants, in multiple different ways, they will be making taxable supplies or undertaking an economic activity and the normal VAT rules will apply.
+An OA/ME is regarded as a 'person' for VAT purposes and required to register for VAT if its supplies exceed the VAT registration threshold.
+Although OA's and MEs can take many different legal forms and can enter into arrangements with suppliers and tenants, in multiple different ways, they will be making taxable supplies or undertaking an economic activity and the normal VAT rules will apply.

-An Owners Association will therefore be required to register for VAT where any of the following applies:
+An OA/ME will therefore be required to register for VAT where any of the following applies: